Esri/esri-leaflet-routing/README.md

 ## Open Questions

 * Could we do something more interesting with the traffic layer?
 Automatic popups?
 Custom icons?
 Expose individual traffic layers/incidents with `L.esri.FeatureLayer`?
-* How much/little should we stray from the REST APIs and or existing implimentations?
-This was pretty hotly debated in https://github.com/Esri/esri-leaflet/issues/232 and also over what to call the `where` param in `Query`.
+* How much/little should we stray from the REST APIs and or existing implementations?
+This was pretty hotly debated in https://github.com/Esri/esri-leaflet/issues/232 and also what to call the `where` param in `Query`.
 * Should this api also have live updates?
 For example if you add a route to a map should you be able to add stops later with `stop()` and have it automatically update?
 This might be tough from a event handler standpoint because we would have to copy events from the old routes to the new routes but it could be doable.